 In We Wanna Boogie, Burgess and his band members tell of their original recordings for Sun Records in the 1950s and their shows with Elvis Presley, Johnny Cash, Jerry Lee Lewis, and others.
 Burgess, whose music evolved in the Silver Moon and other clubs around the Arkansas delta, has influenced rock and roll music internationally and has led the contemporary rockabilly revival in the U.S. and overseas.
 The book also tells the history of a once prominent and high spirited delta community of extensive agricultural wealth.
 Newport was home to numerous music clubs, which often housed both performances by national artists and illicit back-room gambling.

 Legacies & Lunch is free, open to the public, and sponsored in part by the Arkansas Humanities Council.
-Attendees are invited to bring a sack lunch; drinks and dessert are provided.
-The theater will open at 11:30 a.m. to allow attendees to eat lunch in the lobby prior to the program.
-For more information, call 501-918-3033.
+Attendees may bring a sack lunch; drinks and dessert are provided.
+For more information, contact 501-918-3033.